 The main research modalities in our lab include traditional neuropsychological assessments, cognitive tests, functional Magnetic Resonance Imaging (fMRI), diffusion MRI and Transcranial Magnetic Stimulation (TMS).
 More recently, we have also included the use of electroencephalography (EEG) to answer research questions that require better temporal resolution and transcranial Direct Current Stimulation (tDCS) to investigate how we can modulate brain functions.

-We use a combination of techniques to investigate the neural reading networks for bilingual readers.
+An investigation of the neural reading networks for bilingual readers.

 Recruiting Participants for Ongoing Studies